lennertvhoy/the-last-light/01-the-chinese-room/00-the-chinese-room.md

-# Part One: The Chinese Room We All Inhabit
+# The Chinese Room We All Inhabit

 "I had no native instincts.
 Everything I did, I did by the book."
 — Siri Keeton, Blindsight